|

 Be sure to monitor the dog if it’s around children and keep it on a leash when around new people or other dogs to prevent an attack.

-Their high energy and natural assertiveness make Jack Russells great watchdogs.
+Their high energy and natural assertiveness make Jack Russells excellent watchdogs.
 But they need supervision around strangers and even houseguests.

 Because they were bred for hunting, their instinct is to be dominant and aggressive.